-Thanks to Nick for spotting this apartment in the 1930s Manor Road Garage in East Preston, West Sussex, which is now for sale.
+This apartment in the 1930s Manor Road Garage in East Preston, West Sussex, has dropped in price, which is a great reason to shine some light on it.

 Fast forward to 2012 and the initial development showed itself, with the first apartments offered for sale.
 A couple have come up since then too, as well as one being offered as a holiday let.
 But this one looks far more substantial compared to the ones I have seen for sale in the past.